ronkok/Hurmet/docs/en/manual.md

 #### Saving files

 Tired of saving files to the Download folder?
 You can pick the folder where you save files, but first you have to change a browser setting.
 In Chrome and Edge, go to ⋯ | Settings | Advanced | Downloads and in Firefox, go to ≡ | Options | Downloads.

+## Markdown

+Hurmet can export or import a document in [Markdown](https://guides.github.com/features/mastering-markdown/ "Markdown") format.
+This is useful for collaboration

+Say that you have written a calculation.
+It’s awesome and you want to share it so that others can use it as a template.
+An easy way to share work is via a GitHub [Gist](https://gist.github.com/ "Gist").
+Then anyone can view it, download it, or comment on it.
+If it is in Markdown format, you can read the Gist right there on GitHub.
+Here’s an [example](https://gist.github.com/ronkok/7fec7d11f6fb6a031e5a0827e3531d68).

+Hurmet’s version of Markdown adds two extensions that GitHub does not recognize, those being TeX math content between `$…$` delimiters and calculation cells between `¢…¢` delimiters.
+It’s okay to write math into your document.
+It’s just that GitHub will not render it as math.
+Instead, GitHub will display the raw code.
+You can still read it.

+GitHub Gists work best for simple content.
+Markdown does not recognize indented paragraphs or table styles.
+Markdown table cells cannot be merged and cannot contain lists or multiple paragraphs.

 ## Coming Attractions